CoffeeAndCode/jonknapp.com/_posts/2013-01-07-vagrant-status-in-the-command-line.md

 I started using [Vagrant](http://www.vagrantup.com) on a client project and I love it.
-Vagrant will create a virtual machine that is ran using [VirtualBox](https://www.virtualbox.org), but it runs it headless.
+Vagrant will create a virtual machine that is ran using a headless version of [VirtualBox](https://www.virtualbox.org).
 This means it's easy to forget if your server is still running or not at the end of the day.

-I was already using some [nifty code](https://gist.github.com/3170548) for outputting the status if git in my command line.
-I decided that adding the status of the Vagrant server would be exactly what I needed.
+I was already using some [nifty code](https://gist.github.com/3170548) for outputting the status of git in my command line, so I decided to try putting the status of my Vagrant server in the prompt as well.

-I'm not really good at bash but this worked for me:
+Here's what I came up with:

 {% gist 4478878 .profile %}